About

 Glaucoma

-Glaucoma is a severe condition of your dog’s eyes which indicates an increase in pressure within the eye.
-This buildup of pressure deal serious damage to the optic nerve.
+Glaucoma is a severe condition of your dog’s eyes, which indicates an increase in pressure within the eye.
+This buildup of pressure deals serious damage to the optic nerve.
 If immediate care is not given, it can lead to blindness.
-Red eyes is one of the early symptoms of glaucoma, which can lead to more serious problems.
+Red eyes are one of the early symptoms of glaucoma, which can lead to more serious problems.

 Glaucoma requires immediate veterinary intervention to manage the pressure and protect your dog’s vision.